-5.0% Convertible Notes-During the year ended December 31, 2004, the Company repurchased in privately negotiated transactions an aggregate of \$73.7 million principal amount of its 5.0% convertible notes due 2010 (5.0% Notes) for approximately \$73.3 million in cash.
+During the year ended December 31, 2004, the Company repurchased in privately negotiated transactions an aggregate of \$73.7 million principal amount of its 5.0% Notes for approximately \$73.3 million in cash.
 The Company recorded an aggregate charge of \$0.7 million related to the write-off of deferred financing fees and amounts paid in excess of carrying value.
 Such loss is reflected in loss on retirement of long-term obligations in the accompanying consolidated statement of operations for the year ended December 31, 2004.

-As of December 31, 2005 and 2004, the Company had \$275.7 million outstanding under the 5.0% Notes.
+As of December 31, 2006 and 2005, the Company had \$252.2 million and \$275.7 million outstanding under the 5.0% Notes, respectively.